-Get an NGS Analysis kit that has all the primers and reagents to prepare sgRNA, shRNA, or barcodes from pooled lentiviral library screens for sequencing, or send Cellecta your samples and we will prep and sequence them for you.
+Get an NGS Analysis kit that has all the primers and reagents to prepare sgRNA, shRNA, or barcodes from pooled lentiviral libraries for sequencing, or send Cellecta your samples and we will prep and sequence them for you.

 Pooled lentiviral CRISPR, shRNA, and barcode libraries require targeted PCR amplification of the effectors from genomic DNA after screens.
 Cellecta offers kits with complete reagents and primers to generate sequencing-ready samples from genomic DNA isolated from pooled cells.
 Software included with the kit enables rapid and convenient analysis of the sequencing.The program demultiplexes indexed samples and aligns sgRNA reads from the Illumina NGS FASTQ files.
 The output is a spreadsheet with the counts of each sgRNA in each sample.

-Alternatively, we provide complete Next-Gen Sequencing (NGS) and analysis services for researchers running their own screens with pooled libraries.
+Alternatively, we provide complete Next-Gen Sequencing (NGS) and analysis services for researchers running their own screens or cell tracking experiments with pooled libraries.

 Use of a pooled lentiviral CRISPR, shRNA, or barcode library in an experiment requires amplification and next-generation sequencing (NGS) analysis of the barcodes or guides from genomic DNA isolated from cells transduced with the library.
 Our service includes the DNA preparation, sequencing run, and demultiplexing/alignment, so you receive a spreadsheet with reads/guide/sample for each element in the library, with optional DNA isolation from cells or tissue samples.